Cellphones in Italy

 How to use your cellphone in Italy, and where to buy or rent a mobile phone in Italy

-First thing you need to know: Only a phone using the world standard GSM network (in other words, those from AT&T or T-Mobile)—and some CDMA (Sprint/Nextel)—will actually work in Italy.
+First thing you need to know: Only a phone using the world standard GSM network (in other words, all phones from AT&T or T-Mobile, and smartphones from any prodiver)—and some CDMA (Sprint/Nextel)—will actually work in Italy.

 What's more, even among GSM networks, only a tri-band (or quad-band) phone will work in Italy.
 (This is because Europe uses different frequencies than the U.S.; so-called "world phones" are designed to work on all three, or four, major frequencies.)

-Verizon and other phones will be utterly unable to make or receive phone calls in Europe.
+However, old Verizon fliphones and other mobiles without GSM tech will be utterly unable to make or receive phone calls in Europe.
 They will merely become expensive electronic pocket watches and address books.

 This is not Italy's fault.
 It's the fault of Verizon, et. al., for pursuing dead-end cellular technologies that the rest of the world has abandoned.